risgk/digital-synth-pra32-u2/README.md

     - Built-in Chorus and Delay FX
     - Controlled by MIDI -- PRA32-U2 is a MIDI sound module
     - Having the function of writing the parameters to the user programs and the flash
+    - PRA32-U2 is an upgraded model of PRA32-U (for Raspberry Pi Pico/RP2040), but some specifications differ
 - Modifiable with Arduino IDE and Arduino-Pico (by Earle F. Philhower, III)
 - An **I2S DAC** hardware (e.g. Pimoroni Pico Audio Pack) is required
     - PWM Audio can also be used instead of I2S (PWM Audio does not require an I2S DAC hardware)